bbauska/W3Cx-5of5/README.md

 fact references to locations in memory.
 If we copy this variable that contains an object, we will get many variables that point to the same location in memory.
-With predefined types like Number, String and so on, it\'s a real copy that is done when we do "x=x2" for example.
+With predefined types like Number, String and so on, it&apos;s a real copy that is done when we do "x=x2" for example.
 And in that case, only the copy is modified, not the original.

-\<video transcript above\>
+&lt;video transcript above&gt;

 <h4>Source code shown in the video</h4>

 -   The source code [is available on CodePen](https://codepen.io/w3devcampus/pen/KqmGgq?editors=0012)

-First of all, we have to define \"reference\".
+First of all, we have to define &quot;reference&quot;.
 Unlike a pointer variable, which contains the actual address of an object within the memory, a reference variable is an alias to a variable.
 This means that when you modify a reference variable, the original variable is modified